 Paul Tizzard Pianos

-I tune, service, maintain and refurbish pianos in the greater Cape Town area.
-Having been an independent piano tuner/technician in Cape town for over 20 years, I am able to personally attend to the pianos I am privileged to look after.
-My work is guaranteed, I have over 1000 satisfied clients and hope to have you as one soon.
+I have been tuning, servicing and refurbishing pianos in the greater Cape Town area for over 25 years.
+I personally attend to the pianos I am privileged to look after.
+My work is guaranteed, I have over 1000 happy clients and hope to have you as one soon.

 Tuning a piano is like putting the pieces of a sonic puzzle together; fine adjustments of the string by means of a tuning lever result in the many harmonics working together to accentuate it’s tonal character.
 Pianos go out of tune when played, but are also prone to reacting to seasonal changes.
 If it’s been many years between tunings, a pitch adjustment will be necessary before a fine tuning can be performed.
 Manufacturers recommend tuning a piano twice a year, once a year at the very least.
 In a professional environment they are tuned before every performance.
 Pianos generally benefit from being at the correct pitch, correct tension on the frame and soundboard promote the full tonal capability of the instrument.
 The more often they are tuned, the more stable they become.